Brendan Schaub: Television and film

 In 2018, Schaub began working for E!
 Entertainment news co-hosting the after-shows of the Golden Globes, Academy Awards, Emmy Awards, People's Choice Awards, and Grammy Awards.
-Also in 2018, Schaub began serving as a panelist for the television show Bravo's Play-By-Play on Bravo network.
-Schaub made his second feature film appearance in the 2020 David Ayer movie The Tax Collector.
+Also in 2018, he began serving as a panelist for the television show Bravo's Play-By-Play on Bravo network.
+He made his second feature film appearance in the 2020 David Ayer movie The Tax Collector.

 Endorsements

-During his fighting career Schaub had sponsors.
-Notably KeepItPlayful.com, the Reign Training Center, Box N Burn Gym, Soul Electronics, and Alchemist Management.
+During his fighting career, Schaub's sponsors included KeepItPlayful.com, the Reign Training Center, Box N Burn Gym, Soul Electronics, and Alchemist Management.

 Other ventures

 In 2023, Schaub launched a whisky brand called Tiger Thiccc Whiskey.
-In a 2022 article by the Dallas Morning News, the name is said to come from "the superior nature of a tiger that allows him (Brendan Schaub) to overcome adversity from the moment he is born."
+In a 2022 article by the Dallas Morning News, the name is said to come from "the superior nature of a tiger that allows him ... to overcome adversity from the moment he is born."